SSRoy96/Roy_Miscellaneous_Professional_Work/README.md

 # projects
-A collection of various project codes and artifacts
+A collection of various project codes, work samples, and artifacts

-This is a demo that is undertaken in order to learn more about commit, branching, and merging!